UoA-eResearch/OpenStack-API-faafo/README.md

 I put the configuration into a config file, so that I can share it amongst files, and not accidentally check it into source control.

-There is a defect whereby a newly started instance doesn't have it's private IP address available in the returned instance data?

 I've added a script to [tear down](teardown.py) the infrastructure set up in chapters 1 through 3

 ## Useful bits